infracost/docs/docs/guides/terraform_modules.md

 title: Terraform modules
 ---

-Infracost will include any modules that are included by `terraform plan` depending on the Terraform parameters you pass in.
-The output will show the total cost based on the sum of the costs of the modules.
+Infracost will include any modules that are included by `terraform plan` depending on the Terraform parameters you pass via `--terraform-plan-flags`.
+The `infracost breakdown` output will show the total cost based on the sum of the costs of the modules.

 As an example, say you have a module that manages an EC2 instance and takes the instance type as an input.
 If you include the module like this: